hobby-kube/guide/README.md

 | kube2 | 10.8.23.94                 | 10.0.1.2             |
 | kube3 | 10.8.23.95                 | 10.0.1.3             |

-Please note that Hetzner Cloud doesn't provide a private network interface, but it's perfectly fine to run Wireguard on the public interface.
+Please note that Hetzner Cloud doesn't provide a private network interface, but it's perfectly fine to run WireGuard on the public interface.
 Just make sure to use the public IP addresses and the public network interface (eth0).

 In this scenario, a configuration file for kube1 would look like this: